Hardy-Stein identity for pure-jump Dirichlet forms: Introduction

-In this work we begin with a non-standard definition of the $p$-form -- as a limit of appropriate approximating forms $\E^{(t)}(u,u^{\langle p-1\rangle})$.
+In this work, we begin with a non-standard definition of the $p$\nobreakdash-form -- as a limit of appropriate approximating forms $\E^{(t)}(u,u^{\langle p-1\rangle})$.
 This gives access to an extended class of operators.
 The same definition was used in the case of the Brownian motion in \cite[Section 8]{HS}.
 At this moment it is known that this definition is equivalent to the commonly used definition in terms of the Bregman divergence for pure-jump L\'{e}vy operators \cite[Lemma 7]{bogdan2021optimal}, \cite[Proposition 13]{HS}.
-In Theorem \ref{thm:Ep=iintFp} we show that for more general pure-jump Dirichlet form the equivalence remains true for continuous functions.
-Equivalence of the two definitions for discontinuous functions in the domain of the $p$-form remains an open problem.
+In Theorem~\ref{thm:Ep=iintFp} we show that for more general pure-jump Dirichlet form the equivalence remains true for continuous functions.
+Equivalence of the two definitions for discontinuous functions in the domain of the $p$\nobreakdash-form remains an open problem.

-Independently from the main subject of this article, the Hardy--Stein identity, we are interested in the relationship between the domains of Dirichlet form and the $p$-form.
-In \cite[Lemma 7]{bogdan2021optimal} and \cite[Proposition 13]{HS} it was shown that for the pure-jump L\'{e}vy operators, with certain assumptions about the L\'{e}vy measure, the domain $\DEp$ of the $p$-form consists of functions of the form $u^{\langle p/2\rangle}$, where $u$ is a function in the domain $\D(\E)$ of the Dirichlet form.
-In Theorem \ref{thm:Ep=iintFp} we show the inclusion $\DEp\subseteq\D(\E)^{\langle p/2\rangle}$ in the general pure-jump case, and we conjecture that in fact equality holds.
+Independently from the main subject of this article, the Hardy--Stein identity, we are interested in the relationship between the domains of the Dirichlet form and the $p$\nobreakdash-form.
+In \cite[Lemma 7]{bogdan2021optimal} and \cite[Proposition 13]{HS} it was shown that for a pure-jump L\'{e}vy operators, with certain assumptions about the L\'{e}vy measure, the domain $\DEp$ of the $p$\nobreakdash-form consists of functions of the form $u^{\langle p/2\rangle}$, where $u$ is a function in the domain $\D(\E)$ of the Dirichlet form.
+In Theorem~\ref{thm:Ep=iintFp} we show the inclusion $\DEp\subseteq\D(\E)^{\langle p/2\rangle}$ in the general pure-jump case, and we conjecture that, in fact, equality holds.

 The structure of the article is as follows.
-In Section \ref{sec:prelimitaries} we introduce the notions of a Hunt process, its semigroup, the definition of the corresponding $p$-form and derivatives of $L^p$-valued functions and we discuss their basic properties.
+In Section \ref{sec:prelimitaries} we introduce the notions of a Dirichlet form, its semigroup, the definition of the corresponding $p$\nobreakdash-form, and derivatives of $L^p$-valued functions and we discuss their basic properties.
 The Hardy--Stein identity in the general case is proved in Section \ref{sec:HS}.
-In Section \ref{sec:pure-jump} we consider pure-jump Dirichlet forms and we show that the corresponding $p$-form $\E_p$ for continuous functions is given by a double integral.
-This proves the Hardy--Stein identity for such Dirichlet forms (Theorem \ref{thm:HSp-j}).
+In Section \ref{sec:pure-jump} we consider pure-jump Dirichlet forms and we show that the corresponding $p$\nobreakdash-form $\E_p$ for continuous functions is given by a double integral.
+This proves the Hardy--Stein identity for such Dirichlet forms (Theorem~\ref{thm:HSp-j}).
+In Appendix \ref{apx:ss} we discuss the sufficient condition for assumption \ref{ass:diff} and the situation when this assumption is not necessarily true.
+In Appendix \ref{apx:d-set} we prove assumption \ref{ass:continuous} in case of Example~\ref{ex:d-set}.